#06 – Tips & Tricks for Designing and Structuring your TeachCenter Course

 • thematically: creating a section for each topic

-• by participants: add a section for each group and unlock them only for the respective goup (red cogwheel on the right next to the section > Edit section > Restrict access: choose the group concerned)
+• by participants: add a section for each group and unlock them only for the respective goup (three-dot menu next to the section > Edit settings > Restrict access: choose the group)

 • chronologically: create a new section for every week of the course